-Substance Designer 2018.3 introduced the DXR library, allowing the use of specific hardware to accelerate ray tracing.
+With the support of the DXR library, it is now possible to use specific hardware to accelerate ray tracing.

 Bakers casting many rays per pxiel (such as the Ambient Occlusion From Mesh) take advantage of DXR.
-Internal tests showed an increases speed by a factor of 25, or more.
+Using this feature usually translate to an increases computation speed by a factor of 25 or more.

 Enabling DXR (Hardware Requirements)